Conor Mortimer: Playing career

-Mortimer infamously paid to tribute to music icon Michael Jackson shortly after his death in the 2009 Connacht Final.
+Mortimer paid to tribute to singer Michael Jackson shortly after his death in the 2009 Connacht Final.
 He raised his jersey to reveal a T-shirt which read the words 'RIP Micheal[sic] Jackson' after scoring Mayo's second goal to earn a one-point win.

 Managerial career

 On 7 December 2020, Kildare club Monasterevan announced Mortimer as their new manager.

 Personal life

 Conor's brother Kenneth is a dual All Star recipient.
 Another brother, Trevor is a former member and captain of the Mayo senior football panel.